 Best practices supplement other documents such as guides and compatibility tools.
 They are developed based on lab testing and extensive field experience by NetApp engineers and customers.
 In some cases, recommended best practices might not be the right fit for your environment; however, they are generally the simplest solutions that meet the needs of the most customers.

-This document is focused on capabilities in recent releases of ONTAP 9 when used in conjunction with supported versions of ONTAP tools for VMware vSphere (which includes the NetApp Storage Replication Adapter [SRA] and VASA Provider [VP]), as well as VMware Site Recovery Manager 8.
-4.
+This document is focused on capabilities in recent releases of ONTAP 9 when used in conjunction with ONTAP tools for VMware vSphere 9.12 (which includes the NetApp Storage Replication Adapter [SRA] and VASA Provider [VP]), as well as VMware Site Recovery Manager 8.7.

 Why use ONTAP with SRM?